abpframework/abp/docs/en/solution-templates/microservice/adding-new-microservices.md

 }
 ```

-Add allowed scope for the web (front-end) application(s) in the `CreateClientsAsync` method.
-You might have different clients for different UI applications such as web, angular, react, etc. You should add the new service to the allowed scopes of the clients.
+Add the allowed scope for the web (front-end) application(s) in the `CreateClientsAsync` method.
+You might have different clients for different UI applications such as web, Angular, React, etc. Ensure you add the new service to the allowed scopes of these clients.

 ```csharp
 private async Task CreateClientsAsync()